brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

 While I don't have nearly enough room in a blog post to defend such a thesis, I can't resist writing this, if only to piss off my philosophy of physics friends.

-There is an absolute boatload of human time devoted to explaining (and trying to solve) various problems at the "heart" of quantum mechanics, collectively known as the "foundations of quantum mechanics".
+There has been an absolute boatload of human time devoted to explaining (and trying to solve) various problems at the "heart" of quantum mechanics, collectively known as the "foundations of quantum mechanics".
 If you've heard of the many-worlds interpretation, the copenhagen interpretation, the measurement problem, or other "paradoxes" of quantum mechanics, you've been exposed to these ideas before.

 I think that the whole business of trying to "solve" these paradoxes is just another waste of time that is distracted perfectly good minds from attacking